explorer-notes/git/README.md

 To create a conflit inside a git repository (at least that's how I understand this) you need to have to copies of the same file.
 Inside those files there will be two different texts.
 Git doesn't know which copy of the file you want to keep.
 So he will ask you about that.

-**Tagging**

-Tags are just labels you can add to your important commit points.

-- `git tag TAGNAME` -adds tag to your current commit

-- `git tag --list` - displays list of all tags

-- `git tag -d TAGNAME` - use this if you want to delete tag

-- `git tag -a VERSION -m "MESSAGE"` - letter `a` signals that it's annotated tag.
-With this tag we also add a message that relates to it.
-It's is useful to use this tag when you want to mark important moments in your project called **milestones.**

-- `git show TAGNAME` - use this command if you want to see commit message that was attached to the annotated flag.

 **Stashing**
 Stashing is another important concept that lets you save your work in progress.
 It's useful when you want to switch context between branches without committing the changes that you made.